 If the conversation progresses and the manager/editor/prospect wants to see more this is the time to send your Letter of Introduction (LOI).

 Want to learn more about LOIs?
 I recommend reading Jennifer Goforth Gregory’s blog.

-Connection type 2: Connect with people who have viewed your profile.
+Connection type 2: Want to find freelance work on LinkedIn?
+Connect with people who have viewed your profile.

 LinkedIn lets you know who has viewed you profile.
 Pay attention to this!
 If the person who viewed your profile seems like a good fit, then send them a connection request with a personalized note.

 This more or less follows the same process as above but I might be a little more casual at first, asking questions like what they’re working on these days and what they’re up to in general.

 But if it seems like they could use a freelance writer then jump back into business mode and get your LOI ready and send it over.